ParkerTenBroeck/DLibXX/README.md

 ## **Changelog**

 ### 1.3.3
--registerFont(InputStream) is now accepted
+--registerFont(InputStream) is now accepted
--updates will come from this fork
+--updates will come from this fork

 ### 1.3.2
 - fillArc() now fills arcs